EESSI/docs/docs/bot.md

 for the GitHub repositories it is registered to.

 It is triggered for every event that it receives from GitHub.
-Most events are ignored, but specific events trigger the bot to take action
+Most events are ignored, but specific events trigger the bot to take action.

 Examples of actionable events are submitting of a comment that starts with `bot:`, which may specify an instruction for the bot like [building software](#building),